Cooking the Vegan

 Photography by Pranav Darshan

-I am a gender nonconforming playwright/theatremaker (they/them) based in London and Dublin.
-I recently graduated from the MA Writing programme at the RCA (London), where I researched actionable allyship in theatre producing.
+I am a playwright and theatremaker (they/them) based in Dublin and London.
+I graduated from the MA Writing programme at the RCA (London), in 2020 where I researched actionable allyship in theatre producing.

 A little bit about my practice

 There’s an ecosystem-wide catastrophe happening before our eyes, caused by the systems of late capitalism, and corporate & nation-state imperialism.
 I'm from a generation young enough to know that capitalism and climate collapse has taken away my future.

 I am always thinking about how an audience member’s complicity in these systems can be interrogated by (and within) a performance.
 I'm a fan of audience participation in performance, whether big or small.
 Live human presence is a powerful tool: how might we use it to instigate changes and open the floor for action?
 Beyond this, how may we bring eyes, empathy, and resources to people and communities that resist these destructive systems or live outside them?

 All in all, at whatever level of ambition or scale, I believe the only reason to write is to change the world.